-The full Board oversees our ESG policies and programs.
-The Board receives reports on ESG activity at least annually, including the annual UNGC COP, human capital management policies and programs, DEI initiatives, cybersecurity and privacy updates, and related compliance topics.
+The full Board is responsible for overseeing our ESG policies and initiatives.
+The Board receives reports on ESG activity at least annually, including the ESG report, human capital management policies and programs, DEI initiatives, cybersecurity and privacy updates, environmental considerations, and related compliance topics.
+ESG across the enterprise is led by our Chief ESG and DEI officer who reports to our CEO.